Team980/Quickstart/README.md

 Visual Studio Code requires no additional configuration.
 (Note that the WPIib plugin is not currently supported.)

-Finally, move the `Robot` class to a different package and update the corresponding entry in the `build.gradle` configuration file, and you're done!
+Finally, move the `Robot` and `Main` classes to a different package.
+Once you update the corresponding entry in the `build.gradle` configuration file, you're done!

 ## Configuring your robot project
 This project uses GradleRIO, the Gradle-based FRC toolchain.
-(You can read more about GradleRIO [here](https://github.com/Open-RIO/GradleRIO).)
+(You can read more about GradleRIO [here](https://github.com/wpilibsuite/GradleRIO).)

 GradleRIO projects are configured via the `build.gradle` file in the project directory.

+## Dependencies
+WPILib dependencies are tied to the GradleRIO version.
+Vendor dependencies can be added by including the provided vendor.json files in the ```vendordeps``` folder.

+CTRE's Phoenix Framework (```Phoenix.json```) is provided as an example, as is a script to update it.

 ## Building and deploying your code
 - ```gradlew clean``` will clean your build directories